Sharan-Ravula/EGR-215-3D-Rotational-Base-Project/README.md

 > Aaron helped me a lot when building the rotational base, Thank you for that Aaron <3

 - The core of the positioning system, designed to rotate samples into place with high repeatability.
-- Hardware: Plywood base (density ~ 500 kg/m^3) driven by a 2052 steps/rev stepper motor.
+- **Hardware**: Plywood base (density ~ 500 kg/$`m^3`$) driven by a 2052 steps/rev stepper motor.
-- Design Constraints: The radius was set to 9.45 cm to balance the required torque against system stability.
+- **Design Constraints**: The radius was set to 9.45 cm to balance the required torque against system stability.
-- Friction Management: Extensive modeling was performed to map the Coefficient of Friction (CoF) against required Torque.
+- **Friction Management**: Extensive modeling was performed to map the Coefficient of Friction (CoF) against required Torque.
 To ensure smooth operation, the team implemented low-friction materials and load distribution strategies.

 ---

 ## ⚖️ **Load Testing:**

 The rotational base was stress-tested with various "real-world" weights to ensure the motor did not stall:

-  - Tested Weights: Successfully handled loads ranging from 24g to 160g.
+  - **Tested Weights**: Successfully handled loads ranging from 24g to 160g.
-  - Stability: Use of rubber, paper, and ball-bearing supports were iterated to maintain stability under high-weight samples.
+  - **Stability**: Use of rubber, paper, and ball-bearing supports were iterated to maintain stability under high-weight samples.

 ---

 ## 🛠 **Materials Used:**

-- Structure: Plywood, 3D printed gears/components, and metal bearings.
+- **Structure**: Plywood, 3D printed gears/components, and metal bearings.
-- Electronics: Arduino Ethernet/Uno, Stepper Motor (28BYJ-48), Servo Motor, and external power supply.
+- **Electronics**: Arduino Ethernet/Uno, Stepper Motor (28BYJ-48), Servo Motor, and external power supply.
-- Fluidics: Standard laboratory pipette.
+- **Fluidics**: Standard laboratory pipette.

 ---

 ## 🧪 **Proof of Concept:**

 The project successfully met several key performance milestones:

- - Rotational Precision: The stepper motor successfully moved the platform 180 deg and returned to the home position.
+ - **Rotational Precision**: The stepper motor successfully moved the platform 180 deg and returned to the home position.
- - Mechanical Reliability: The lift mechanism demonstrated the ability to carry the weight of the servo and pipette assembly without stalling.
+ - **Mechanical Reliability**: The lift mechanism demonstrated the ability to carry the weight of the servo and pipette assembly without stalling.
- - Force Modeling: Calculated the specific force-to-torque ratio necessary to achieve precise 1 ml liquid draws.
+ - **Force Modeling**: Calculated the specific force-to-torque ratio necessary to achieve precise 1 ml liquid draws.
- - MATLAB GUI: Provides the user interface and sends serial commands to the hardware.
+ - **MATLAB GUI**: Provides the user interface and sends serial commands to the hardware.

 ---